Time and the Trickster

 "No," Rose replied with a shake of her head.
 "I see only the designs."

-"A durmino translator would not know this language," Andalin said calmly.
+"A durmino translator would not know this language," Andalin pointed out calmly.

-"The question I have is that the Alhambra wasn't build two-thousand years ago," Astra said which caught Rose's attention.
+"The question I have is that the Alhambra wasn't build two-thousand years ago," Astra remarked which caught Rose's attention.
 "So how long do your kind live?"

-"Only slightly longer than humans," Varlin said.
+"Only slightly longer than humans," Varlin answered.
 "But the reason we think these codes were left for us is that we have found DNA traces of our own kind in this regions humans."

 Rose looked up at Varlin.
 "DNA traces?
 Your people breed with the humans?"

-"Under some kind of disguise no doubt," Andalin said.
+"Under some kind of disguise no doubt," Andalin confirmed.
 "But yes it appears that roughly 25% of the locals have a few genes from our planet within their DNA.
 I'm surprised that we were genetically compatible, but there is no other explanation for the findings."

-"The problem is that the Alhambra has been damaged," Andalin said.
+"The problem is that the Alhambra has been damaged," Andalin reminded them.
 "Much of the reconstruction is based off of drawings over the years so I cannot be certain of anything that I find in the structure."